Jonathan1144764/movie-app/README.md

 ## Project functionality

 Users will be presented with a list of movies that they can view.
-Each movie will have the option to view the movie's synopsis, add that movie to the user's favourites list, or add the movie to the user's watchlist.
+Each movie will have the option to view the movie's synopsis and rating, add that movie to the user's favourites list, add the movie to the user's watchlist, and rate the movie on a system of five stars.
-Viewing the synopsis will reveal a container beneath the movie card.
+Viewing the movie details will reveal a container positioned on top of the movie card.

 ## Project tests